ezweave/pretty-functional/README.md

 # This Is How We Do It

-I'll go over this more in the first chapter, but to go through this book, you will need:
+To go through the exercises in this book, you will need:

 * A computer or some device so like a computer that you can install `git` and `nvm`.
 * A somewhat working knowledge of a shell... `bash` is fine, though I am quite fond of `zsh` via [`yadr`](https://github.com/skwp/dotfiles) as it let's me do such silly things as use `vim` commands in the interpreter.